Understanding 2FA, the Authy App, and SMS

 In fact, we can help you be protected on more sites than you’re probably even aware of.
-Any sites offering 2FA suggest that their users protect themselves with Google Authenticator.
-If you run across those, know that Authy can easily be substituted!
+Many sites offering 2FA suggest that their users protect themselves with Google Authenticator.
+If you run across those, know that you can use Authy wherever Google Authenticator is recommended!

 Just remember to backup your Authy account to the cloud, install Authy on at least one additional device, and then turn off our multi-device feature.

 We’re sure you’ll agree that there’s no better — or easier to use — two-factor authentication app out there.